MooreThreads/RetinaGS/README.md

   #### --bvh_depth
   Argument for controlling the number of submodels.
 Here, you would create 2<sup>bvh_depth</sup> submodels.
 In this example, bvh_depth=2, namely total 4 submodels (2 submodels for each GPU).
   #### --max_batch_size --max_load
-  Arguments for controlling memory cost, a render task for a submodel weight 1 load, thus "--max_batch_size 4  --max_load 8" just set every batch as size of 4 in this case. 当显存不够时，请尝试降低这两个值.
+  Arguments for controlling memory cost, a render task for a submodel weight 1 load, thus "--max_batch_size 4  --max_load 8" just set every batch as size of 4 in this case.
+If there is insufficient GPU memory, consider reducing these values.
   #### --EVAL_ONLY --SAVE_EVAL_IMAGE --SAVE_EVAL_SUB_IMAGE
-  仅进行Evaluation，且保存渲染图像和参与本次渲染的每个submodel输出的子图像。
+  Perform evaluation only, and save both the rendered images and the sub-images output by each submodel involved in the rendering.

 </details>
 <br>